-Working with mushroom spores can introduce new complexities into your amateur microscopy hobby, but that’s not necessarily a bad thing by any means.
-Studying viable specimens (and, ostensibly, keeping them in a viable state) will teach you a lot about handling research subjects with delicate properties.
+Working with mushroom spores can introduce new complexities into your amateur microscopy hobby such as how to store mushroom spores, but that’s not necessarily a bad thing by any means.
+Studying viable specimens (and, ostensibly, keeping them in a viable state or living state) will teach you a lot about handling research subjects with delicate properties.
+Learn more about microscopy topics here such as how long are spore syringes good for?
+Mushroom spores may last for years especially in a liquid culture psilocybe syringe that’s preserved.

-Psilocybin mushroom spores are a great way to learn these skills, since they have varying degrees of overall robustness.
-For example, B+ spores, which originated in the wilderness of Florida, are known for their general versatility.
-These spores are more resistant to contamination and can tolerate a wider range of temperatures than many of their cousins.
+Psilocybin mushroom spores and through magic mushroom cultivation are a great way to learn these skills, since they have varying degrees of overall robustness.
+For example B+ spores, which originated in the wilderness of Florida, are known for their general versatility.
+These psilocybe cubensis spores or originating from spore syringes are more resistant to contamination and can tolerate a wider range of temperatures than many of their cousins.

-Here’s the point: these differences give you the flexibility to work with a spore strain with characteristics that match your level of skill and comfort.
+The differences in complexity and attributes of magic mushroom strains provide you with a psilocybe cubensis spore strain with characteristics that match your level of skill and comfort.
 Few other microscopy specimens offer such a wide degree of variability, so it’s easy to understand why our psilocybin mushroom spores are so popular!

 Having said that, you will of course want to do your best to take care of your spore specimens for the optimal educational experience.
 In today’s post, we’ll be answering a number of common questions, many of which are related to proper storage and handling of your mushroom spores.

-In other words, how long do mushroom spores last?
+In other words, how long do mushroom spores last and do mushroom spores go bad?

-In this context, “going bad” refers to anytime after the period during which a spore specimen is viable—i.e., as close to the state in which it would be if it was discovered in nature.
+Do mushroom spores expire?
+How long do mushroom spores last?
+How long to spore syringes last?
+Do mushroom spores go bad?
+Do mushroom spores expire?
+In this context, “going bad” refers to anytime after the period during which a spore specimen is viable – i.e., as close to the state in which it would be if it was discovered in nature.
+The good news is that mushroom spores may last for years as long as you don’t have a bad spore syringe initially.
+The quality of your initial spore syringe is critical.

-With that in mind, properly sealed spore prints tend to last substantially longer than spore syringes; at least a few years, with some anecdotal evidence suggesting that a lifetime of nearly ten years is possible.
+How long to spore prints last?
+How long are spore syringes good for?
+With these questions in mind, a properly sealed psilocybe cubensis spore print containing psilocybe cubensis spores tend to last substantially longer than spore syringes for comparisons; at least a few years for normal mushroom spores storage time intervals, with some anecdotal evidence suggesting that a lifetime of nearly ten years is possible for spore prints vs. spore syringes.

-Spore syringes, like the ones we carry at Quality Spores, should generally be stored in your refrigerator (or at least a cool, dry place if you plan to study them immediately) and be used within no more than 30 days.
-This is, of course, a general recommendation—mycologists have reported observing viable spores from a syringe which has been refrigerated for up to a year.
+How long do spore syringes last?
+How long are spore syringes good for?
+Do you know how to store spore syringes.
+Spore syringes, like the ones we carry at Quality Spores for safely storing mushroom spore syringes, they should generally be stored in your refrigerator (or at least a cool, dry place if you plan to study them immediately) and be used within no more than 30 days.
+This is, of course, a general recommendation for mushroom syringe spore storage.
+Mycologists have reported observing viable spores from a syringe which has been refrigerated for up to a year.

-Since spore syringes are generally much easier to use than spore prints, they are generally preferred by amateur microscopists despite their shorter shelf life.
+How to store mushroom spore syringes vs. mushroom spore prints is another valid question.
+Clearly mushroom spore prints last longer, but since spore syringes are generally much easier to use than a psilocybe spore print, the syringes are generally preferred by amateur microscopists despite their shorter shelf life.

 If your goal is to study viable psilocybin mushroom spores, freezing is almost always a bad idea.
 While it’s possible that frozen spores may still be viable after having been frozen, it’s just as likely that they won’t be.